ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 check popClient->close();
 ```

-In IMAP Client a similar format is used.
+A similar format is used in the IMAP client.

 POP3 Service example
 ```ballerina